 Which are the best Android apps?
 Check out our constantly updating list for some highlights

 The likes of Instagram and Spotify may take up permanent residence on your home screen but beyond the usual suspects, it’s sometimes hard to know which apps are worth your time or worth leaving on the virtual shelves of the Play Store.

 Here’s our rundown of seven best Android apps that you won’t regret downloading.

-- Read our list of the best phones 2019
+- Read our list of the best android phones 2019

 So hot right now

 TikTok landed itself as one of the most popular apps in the world in 2018 and if you’re social media inclined, it’s easy to see why.
 This short-form video app is home to millions of users and content creators, as well as an impressive suite of creative tools to make fun videos of your own.